openAFT/adaptfx/README.md

 $ pip3 install .
 ```

-the command line tool is then available which can be used via
+the command line tool (CLI) is then available which can be used via

 ```shell
 $ aft [options] <instructions_file>
 ````

-for more infromation on the usage of the command line tool read the manual [link!].
+for more infromation on the usage of the CLI read the manual.

 The user can also decide to use the scripts from `reinforce` in their python scripts